NREL/latex_editing/presentations/README.md

 #Introduction
-This is the repository for a LaTeX class file and example template document that can be used to produce LaTeX documents that conform to NREL's style guide.
+This directory contains LaTeX class files and an example template document that can be used to produce LaTeX "beamer" presentations that conform to NREL's style guide.

 #Requirements
 1. A working installation of Latex 2014 or 2015.
 This can be obtained from e.g. http://tug.org/texlive/ or https://tug.org/mactex/.
-2. Some experience with using latex to produce journal articles or reports.
+2. Some experience with using latex to produce presentations.
 3. Basic understanding of how to use command line programs.

 #Download